 Maths Week London is back!

-Maths Week London activity grants of up to £250 are available to a limited number of London primary and secondary schools to support the purchase of any resources or equipment you may need to run an event or specific activities.
-Schools will be expected to set out what resources they need and the cost of these resources.
-Take a look at the Maths Week London website for ideas.
+Maths Week London activity grants of up to £250 were available to a limited number of London primary and secondary schools to support the purchase of any resources or equipment they may need to run an event or specific activities.

 Schools were expected to set out what resources they need, the cost of these resources and how the activities they plan to run link to the theme of Everyday Maths in London.

 Applications for the School Activity Grants Scheme are now closed.
 Thank you for expressing an interest in the scheme.

 “With the grant, we were able to purchase sets of clocks to support the pupils’ learning of time.
 This had a particular impact on those children who do not always access learning at home and rely solely on school for supporting them with maths/life skills such as time-telling.”

 Thomas Buxton Primary School, Tower Hamlets